tdwg/website/content/pages/about/committees/fundraising/index.md

 ### Membership and meetings

-The FS will be convened by the directly elected from the TDWG membership chair of the FS.
+The Functional Subcommittee will be convened by the directly elected from the TDWG membership chair of the Functional Subcommittee.
 The chair shall be elected by the TDWG membership.
 The chair is responsible for appointing sub-committee members and a deputy chair.
-The FS will operate with 5-7 members.
+The Functional Subcommittee will operate with 5-7 members.

-The FS will convene on a regular basis, at least every three months through physical or online meetings.
+The Functional Subcommittee will convene on a regular basis, at least every three months through physical or online meetings.
 The chair or deputy chair will also be able to call for an ad-hoc meeting or workshop to address urgent matters.